cfanatic/cpp-exercises/README.md

 https://<subdomain>.ngrok.io/github-webhook/
 ```

-Activate the checkbox for `GitHub hook trigger for GITScm polling` in the configuration section of your Jenkins pipeline.
+Activate the checkbox for `GitHub hook trigger for GITScm polling` in the options of your Jenkins pipeline.

 ### Known Issues